ScopeFoundry/scopefoundry.github.io/content/en/docs/301_existing-hardware-components/HW_princeton_instruments_spectrometers-UBene/_index.md

 ScopeFoundryHW.princeton_instruments_spectrometers
 ==================================================

-Princeton Instruments / Acton Spectrometers plug-in for ScopeFoundry.
+Princeton Instruments (now Teledyne) / Acton Spectrometers plug-in for ScopeFoundry.

 This interface uses the RS-232 or USB-serial interface to spectrometers.